kencasimiro/kencasimiro/README.md

 ## 👋🏼 Hey, I'm Kenneth!

-I'm currently a 3rd year computer engineering major at [UC San Diego](https://ucsd.edu) doing software development on the side.
+I'm an incoming computer engineering junior transfer student at [UC San Diego](https://ucsd.edu) doing software development on the side.
 This summer I am interning at Lawrence Berkeley National Laboratory, contributing to the Department of Energy's Exascale Computing Project.

 ## 🔷 Professional Experience